evmts/tevm-monorepo/docs/src/content/docs/learn/clients/index.md

 More official chain support will be added in the near future.
 Currently, Optimism deposit transactions are not supported but will be in a future release.

+Consider joining telegram if you want your network to be added to this list.

 ### Network and Hardfork Support

+Tevm currently only supports hardforks >=cancun.
+If you need support for other hardforks ethereumjs has support for all hardforks though is missing many features tevm has.
+Join telegram if you need help.

 TEVM supports enabling and disabling different EIPs, but the following EIPs are always turned on: